webappio/sanic/README.md

 If your templating language isn't supported, you can create a new image and sanic will use it with ease!
 See [sanic-templater-golang](https://github.com/distributed-containers-inc/sanic-templater-golang) for an example.

 Built templates go into an /out folder, so if there are any errors, it's easy to see exactly where they are.

+### Why Docker
+It's easy enough to deploy a static website without docker, but deploying apps without Docker causes huge headaches:
+- Mismatched JDK versions break Java apps
+- Missing VirtualEnvs break Python apps
+- Differing gcc versions make it hard to build C/C++/other compiled apps (you need a file that says "how to build"!)

+Docker solves all of these things, at the expense of disk space -- it's the logical choice to build & run services

+### Why Kubernetes
+Docker itself is fine for single machines, but has very few features for running apps across multiple servers.
+It also lacks the ability to re-schedule crashed containers easily.
+Kubernetes provides lots of abstractions over containers to let you say "I want 3 API servers running on 3 different machines, and a load balancer to select which ones are up"

+Another benefit is that Kubernetes is a decentralized analogue of Amazon Web Services, you can run it on premises, without internet, and change providers based on your needs.

 # Requirements